traderres/webClass/learnAngular/lessons_Angular16/ANGULAR_LESSONS_PLAN.md

     b. <a href="./lectures/boring.lecture.angular.tricks.and.techniques.txt" title="Angular Material Tricks">Angular Material Tricks & Techniques</a>
     c. <a href="./howToAddHyperlinks.txt" title="Hyperlinks">Hyperlinks</a>
     d.
 Date Pickers
        <a href="./exercises/exercise10a.add-date-picker.question.txt"                  title="Exercise 10a">Exercise 10a</a> / Add a Date Picker to the page                  (<a href="./exercises/exercise10a.add-date-picker.answers.txt" title="Exercise 10a">Answers</a>)
        <a href="./exercises/exercise10b.align-date-picker-with-textbox.question.txt"   title="Exercise 10b">Exercise 10b</a> / Align Date Picker with a text box              (<a href="./exercises/exercise10b.align-date-picker-with-textbox.answers.txt" title="Exercise 1ba">Answers</a>)
-       Exercise 10c / Set Date Picker with value from a date string Exercise 10d / Get selected date and format it as YYYY-MM-DD
+       <a href="./exercises/exercise10c.set-datepicker-using-date-string.question.txt" title="Exercise 10c">Exercise 10c</a> / Set Date Picker with value from a date string  (<a href="./exercises/exercise10c.set-datepicker-using-date-string.answers.txt" title="Exercise 1ca">Answers</a>)
+       Exercise 10d / Get selected date and format it as YYYY-MM-DD

     e.
 Textareas